DDoS-Guard: Sci-Hub

 In 2017, a U.S. court ordered all internet infrastructure companies to stop doing business with Sci-Hub, the shadow library which shares scholarly papers without regard to copyright.
 As a result, Sci-Hub switched from Cloudflare to DDoS-Guard for DDoS protection.
 Sci-Hub founder Alexandra Elbakyan says that DDoS-Guard initially contacted her, and that the company volunteered that it works with piracy sites including Rutracker.org.
 Some experts identify Sci-Hub's use of DDoS-Guard as a security risk given its involvement with the Russian state and that it could monitor Sci-Hub's traffic.
 Elbakyan says she pays DDoS-Guard about US$1,000 per month (one sixth of Sci-Hub's operating budget), all for DDoS protection; an expert found this amount credible.

-CumOnPrintedPics

-DDOS-Guard protects the fetish forum and non-consensual imagery website CumOnPrintedPics.
-The website is known for providing a platform for men to sexually degrade images of woman, and includes other forms of internet harassment like revenge porn and fake pornographic imagery.
-The website is often used to host Child Sexual Assault Material (CSAM).

 Projects

 In January 2014, the company partnered with one of the largest domain registrars in the country, REG.RU.
-In October 2017, DDoS-Guard's software was integrated with ISPmanager, which is a hosting control panel developed by ISPsystem.
+In October 2017, DDoS-Guard's software was integrated with ispmanager web hosting control panel.